donShakespeare/TinymceWrapperMODX/assets/components/tinymcewrapper/rfm/readme.md

 TO:
 anywhere, e.g /assets/responsivefilemanager

-COPY THESE:
-config.php.modxReady //replace config.php
-responsiveMODxConfig.php
-responsivePersonalConfig.html

-TO:
+COPY EVERYTHING IN THIS RFM FOLDER TO:
 /assets/responsivefilemanager/filemanager/config/

 OPEN:
-responsiveMODxConfig.php
+config/rfmanagermodx.php

 ENTER:
 The path/to/your/modx/core/